KMoszczyc/Car-AI/README.md

   - out_neuron[2] value > 0.5 - speed up
   - out_neuron[3] value > 0.5 - slow down

+## Genetic Algorithm
+algorithm:
+  - start new generation (40 cars)
+  - wait for some time
+  - calculate cars fitness
+  - roulette selection - more fitness -> bigger chance of making offspring
+  - mutation of genes (randomly changing weights in neural network)
+  - go to step 1

++ The best car from previous generation is copied to the next one without mutation, so that it's valuable genes don't get lost during the selection.
+All the rest of the cars are deleted from the previous generation.

 ## Fitness Function (naive)
 fitness = distance_traveled + max_dist_from_start_point*3 + life_time